zhiyingy/zhiyingy.github.io/CChess.md

 ### Challenges
 Chinese Chess are complicated, with each type of pieces having their own moving rules.
 Thus, the workload is nontrivial.

 Each move is dependent on the previous move.
-Therefore, speedup might not be much.
+Therefore, speedup might be limited.

+Integrate GUI on C++.

 ### Goals and Deliverables